 Carnavalet Museum

-The Carnavalet museum tells the history and life in Paris, and is also one of the main museums of the French capital.
+The Carnavalet Museum tells the story and life in Paris, and is also one of the main museums in the French capital.
 The capital of France is a real paradise for museum lovers.
-And the Carnavalet Museum is one of the main museums in the whole city of Paris.
-It is a space entirely dedicated to the preservation of the history of the French capital from its origins to the present day.
-The museum is located in two grand mansions, the Hôtel Carnavalet (dating from the 16th century) and the Hôtel Le Peletier de Saint-Fargeau (built in the 17th century) in the Marais area of the 3rd arrondissement – one of the city’s most beautiful and historic areas that you can’t miss.
+And the Carnavalet Museum is one of the main museums in the entire city of Paris.
+It is a space entirely dedicated to the preservation of the history of the French capital from the origins to the present day.
+The museum is located in two large private mansions, the Carnavalet Hotel (dating from the 16th century) and the Peletier Hotel in Saint-Fargeau (built in the 17th century) in the Marais region in the 3rd arrondissement – one of the most beautiful historical regions of the city that you cannot miss.
+The collections are presented in reconstructed spaces that evoke the atmosphere of the fourteenth and fifteenth centuries.

-It presents exhibitions and rich collections from the Franco-Roman and medieval periods, memorabilia from the years of the French Revolution, paintings, sculptures, furniture and objets d’art, as well as representations of the greats of that era.
+It presents exhibitions and rich collections from the Franco-Roman period and the medieval period, souvenirs from the years of the French Revolution, paintings, sculptures, furniture and art objects, as well as representations of the greats of that time.

 The Carnavalet Museum has a very rich collection of more than 600,000 objects: paintings, drawings, engravings, posters, stained glass windows, photographs, sculptures, archaeological ceramic objects, numismatics and furniture.
 They are all located in 140 different rooms.
-The objects and furniture that describe the life of the Parisian population during the last centuries are very pleasant to visit inside the museum, especially the room in which the writer Marcel Proust died while writing the work In Search of Lost Time.
+The objects and furniture that describe the life of the Parisian population over the past centuries are very pleasant to visit inside the museum, in particular the room in which the writer Marcel Proust died while writing the work In search of Lost time.

 Video